R-Pax/txt/README.md

 ## Notes

-- Local persistence is stored in browser `localStorage`.
+- Local persistence is stored in browser using `localStorage`.
-- No backend is required for the current web version.